mscharhag/articles/2021-06-17-mysql-jdbc.md

 ```

-Please note that to use MySQL in your project your need to add to the build path the MySQL connector JAR, downloadble visiting [This Link](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.25/mysql-connector-java-8.0.25.jar).
+Please note that to use MySQL in your project you need to add to the build path the MySQL connector JAR, downloadable by visiting [This Link](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.25/mysql-connector-java-8.0.25.jar).

 ###### Interacting With Database